 I know I do.

 Or, did!
-Thanks to these beet chips, I don’t have to miss out on eating chips and they happen to be a healthy snack.
+Air frying beet chips makes them delicious!
+I don’t miss eating potato chips and these beet chips happen to be a healthy snack and have a sweet taste.

 Beets: What’s in a color?